ARION

 “Perhaps not, but I think we may need to provide some security for our alien friends.
 Would you have Ethan and Rod come see me, please?”

-“Ethan is currently at the south gate to investigate a herd of Belle Stars that appear to have been attracted to our city lights, but he has been contacted and should be here in about twenty minutes.”
+“Ethan is currently at the south gate to investigate a herd of Belle Stars that appear to have been attracted to our lights.
+He wanted to ascertain whether or not there is the potential for danger, but he has been contacted and should be here in about twenty minutes.”

 “What about Rod?”